pwerner-biosero/biosero-api-docs/docs/CSharp SDK/CSharp Query Client.md

 ---

-*This documentation is based on the QueryClient class from Biosero.DataServices.RestClient.
+*This documentation is based on the QueryClient class from Biosero.DataModels.
 For the most up-to-date API reference, use F12 in VS Code to view the decompiled source.*

 *Last updated: September 27, 2025*